 New Mexico is aptly referred to as the Land of Enchantment.
 I’ve visited New Mexico many times because it borders my home state of Texas, but I hadn’t ever traveled up to the northern part of the state until December 2017/beginning of January 2018.
 Santa Fe has a unique culture, emphasized by the abundance of adobe buildings and homes.
 There are red peppers hanging all over the city square, and Native Americans line against the exterior of the Palace of the Governors to sell jewelry and other textiles.

 If you are in the market for turquoise jewelry, Santa Fe has more than any city I’ve ever visited; however, beware that prices can be quite high.
 Stores sell different types of antiques, figurines, art, ceramics, and other items of that nature.
-I noticed that some of these items were imported from Mexico, so if you want to buy original Native American work, it would probably be best to purchase from them on the square–don’t forget cash.
+However, if you want to buy original, local Native American work, it would probably be best to purchase from them on the square–don’t forget cash.

 There’s also a thriving art scene there with many local artists and art museums.
 I really liked the aesthetic of the IAIA Museum of Contemporary Native Arts (MoCNA).